ExchangeBC/concierge/README.md

 ### Database Migrations (`migrations`)

 All database migration logic is stored in the `migrations` folder.
 Migrations are managed by the `migrate` NPM module, and use the native MongoDB driver to execute them.
+The MongoDB-related environment variables described below are required to define the database to connect to.

 You can create a migration using the following command:

 ```bash
 npm run migrations:create -- <MIGRATION_NAME>